-Sometimes you may need to create a WordPress installation manually, or if you ever need to upload large files to your, or your client’s WordPress website, I’ve found FileZilla to be very useful for this, though most of the time I don’t really use it.
+Sometimes you may need to create a WordPress installation manually, or, if you ever need to upload large files to your, or your client’s website, FileZilla is perfect for this.

-Font Playground is a Chrome extension which allows you to, as the title suggests, play around with Google web fonts and preview them before adding them to your, or your client’s website.
+Finally, we get to Font Playground which is a Chrome extension that allows you to, as the title suggests, play around with Google web fonts and preview them before adding them to your, or your client’s website.

-So there you have it, 9 awesome tools to help you with your WordPress website design projects, whether you use them for yourself or your clients I’m sure you’ll love using them as much as I do.
+So there you have it, 10 excellent tools to help you with your WordPress website or blog projects.
+These are my top picks.
+Whether you use them for yourself or for your clients, I’m sure you’ll love using any of the tools or services mentioned above.

-So, what are your favorite development tools?
+What are your favorite WordPress development tools?
 Is there something, in particular, you’re using you think I’ll love checking out?

 Please feel free to send me an email here.
 I may include it here or in our main dev tools post here.
 Enjoy.